Saltwater Fish Life List

 - Recognition will only be given to individual anglers, NOT groups.
 Do not apply for group recognition.

-- Fish must be caught in Florida state waters, in federal waters extending directly outward of Florida state line boundaries, or landed in Florida.
+- Fish must be caught in Florida state waters, in U.S. federal waters extending directly outward of Florida state line boundaries, or landed in Florida.

 - Anglers may receive up to 10 prize packages per calendar year for the same recognition, such as 10 of a particular Grand Slam or 10 of a particular Reel Big Fish species.
 After this threshold, anglers will receive certificates and website level recognition, but will not receive a prize package for those recognitions.
 Once a new calendar year begins, the count to reach the 10 recognition threshold starts over again.